cs50spring2021/nuggets-info/README.md

 ### Unit testing

 As I noted above, the [grid](#grid) is an incredibly important design and implementation choice.
-I wrote my grid module first, before writing a single line of code for the server or player.
+I wrote my grid module first, before writing a single line of code for the server or client.
 And, I wrote a glass-box unit test for the grid module in parallel with writing the module itself.
 This decision took time - but saved me a ton of time later.
-Once I had a solid, working grid module I was able to write the server and player without having to think about how the grid worked (or whether it worked!).
+Once I had a solid, working grid module I was able to write the server and client without having to think about how the grid worked (or whether it worked!).
 Sure, I occasionally had to go back and extend my grid module with a new parameter here or a new function there, to better fit the needs of the server, but I was able to incrementally test those additions with my unit test.

 Consider the same approach for any unit you develop.